ncatlab/nlab-content/pages/2/4/3/1/1342/content.md

 +-- {: .proof}
 ###### Proof

-The full proof is given at [[Verity on descent for strict omega-groupoid valued presheaves]].
+The full proof is given at [[Verity on descent for strict omega-groupoid valued presheave|Verity on descent for strict omega-groupoid valued presheaves]].

 =--